 In 2010, she joined Toastmasters and developed an number of speeches and literary presentations.

-Now, she is preparing to speak to your group beginning January 2020 on inspirational and informative topics.
+Now, she is preparing to speak to your group beginning in the fall of 2020 on inspirational and informative topics.

 TRAINING AND EXPERIENCE

 The college Rebecca attended (which merged with another university in the 1990s) determined her major.
 In fact, every student at her college majored in education.
 What would you expect from a college named National College of Education?

 It did, however, require students to choose a major and minor “concentration” or focus.
 Rebecca finally settled on communications, an umbrella that included literature, writing, public speaking, and theater.